Te Kotahitanga

 Explore pages devoted to different age groups, links to helpful sites and organisations, video and sheet music libraries, and much more.

-Our programme “Singing for Lifelong Wellbeing” is funded through a grant from Manatū Taonga Ministry for Culture & Heritage, and runs until June 2024.
+Our programme “Singing for Lifelong Wellbeing” was funded through a grant from Manatū Taonga Ministry for Culture & Heritage, and ran from mid-2023 until June 2024.